 Federal authorities did not identify which candidate(s) Camis was working for and only identified the entity that paid Camis as a “political action committee.”

-Furthermore, the criminal complaint, Camis’ alleged crimes were committed “between in or about October 2013 and in or about November 2013.”
+Furthermore, according to the criminal complaint, Camis’ alleged crimes were committed “between in or about October 2013 and in or about November 2013.”

 In that election cycle, Mayor Dawn Zimmer and her running mates bested Assemblyman Ruben Ramos and 4th Ward Councilman Tim Occhipinti.